“There’s an app for that.”

 Software localization doesn’t have to be that complex.

-Translation management software (TMS) like Smartling enables continuous localization processes (sometimes called agile localization) so you can continually release and deploy new features, products, and more — without worrying about your localization efforts.
+Translation management software (TMS) like Smartling enables continuous localization processes (sometimes called agile localization).
+This way, you can continually release new features, products, and more without worrying about your localization efforts.

 Here’s how it works:

 - Smartling integrates with your platform.
 New and updated content is automatically parsed into strings and sent to a translator.